Frequently Asked Questions

 A: All students accepted into ISAW’s PhD program are fully funded.
 This includes coverage of tuition and fees and a living stipend.
 Please see our Admissions and Financial Aid page for more information.

 Q: What are the degree requirements?

 A: Only the most basic general requirements are set.
 Students must complete 72 credit hours, obtain proficiency in at least four languages, successfully complete comprehensive exams and a dissertation, and obtain appropriate teaching and fieldwork experience.
 The exact course of study is highly individualized and developed with each student’s committee.
-Please see ‘Curriculum’ for more information.
+Please see our Degree Requirements page for more information.

 Q: What languages do I need?

 A: Students are expected to enter with advanced knowledge of at least two languages (one modern, one ancient) related to their field of study.
 Students will need to prove proficiency in at least four languages in order to graduate.
 The specific languages will be decided on by the student’s committee to meet the needs of the student’s program.